How can we help you?

 Included Health partners with leading organizations, health plans, and employers to provide high-quality care for their employees and members — no matter where they are in their health journey or what type of care they need, from acute to chronic, behavioral to physical.

 We offer our members care guidance, help with billings and claims, virtual and in-person care for everyday and urgent care, primary care, behavioral health, culturally competent care, and specialty care.
-It’s all included.
+Included Health is not an insurance company.

 Get started by telling us a little about your goals.
 You can also learn more by visiting our Resource Center for valuable insights, case studies and infographics to help organizations improve health outcomes for their employees.